 - To ensure that all additional wheel components (tyres, rim tape, cassettes, disc rotors etc.) are in good condition and correctly mounted to the wheel.

 - To clean and inspect the whole wheel for any signs of wear and damage.

-When we undertake a wheel repair, we take all of the above elements into consideration to ensure rider safety and optimal performance.
+When we undertake a wheel repair, we take into account of the above elements to ensure rider safety and optimal performance.